Nursery & primary school

 We believe in introducing real change to the way that school learning is undertaken, through teaching methods such as Phonics - you can read more about that here.

+Around 50 children are added to our programmes each year and start in Nursery Year 1 class.
 When children leave our school after year P7 (around age 12), they can either move on to our secondary school, or enter vocational training.
 With either option, we continue to support them through all our various programmes.

 • Why is education so important for slum children?
 Read here.